To Live Is to Die

 "To Live Is to Die" is a song by the American heavy metal band Metallica from their fourth studio album, ...And Justice for All, released on September 7, 1988.
-Made as a tribute towards their former bassist Cliff Burton, who died two years before the song's release, it is built off of a riff that he wrote prior to his death.
-The song is predominantly an instrumental, although it incorporates a spoken word section where James Hetfield recites a poem made by Burton, with some lines taken from the German poet Paul Gerhardt and American novelist Stephen R. Donaldson.
+Made as a tribute to their former bassist Cliff Burton, who died two years before the song's release, the heavy metal track is built on a riff that he wrote before his death.
+Though predominantly an instrumental, it incorporates a spoken word section where James Hetfield recites a poem written by Burton, with some lines taken from German poet Paul Gerhardt and American novelist Stephen R. Donaldson.

-The song has received positive responses from music critics, who have commented on its role as a tribute towards Burton and its associated sentimental value.
-The band initially went several years without performing the song in their live concerts due to the emotional context behind it.
-Due to pushing from the band's current bassist Robert Trujillo, they played the song for the first time during one of the performances of their 30th anniversary celebration at The Fillmore in 2011.
+The song has received positive responses from music critics, many of whom commented on its role as a tribute and its associated sentimental value.
+Metallica initially went several years without performing the song in their live concerts due to the emotional context behind it.
+They played the song in full for the first time during one of the performances of their 30th anniversary celebration at The Fillmore in 2011, after their current bassist Robert Trujillo pushed for it to be played.

 Background

 Metallica released their third studio album, Master of Puppets, in 1986.
-To promote the album, the band embarked on the Damage, Inc. Tour throughout 1986.
+To promote the album, the band embarked on the Damage, Inc. Tour throughout that year.
 On September 27, 1986, shortly after playing a show in Stockholm, the band's tour bus crashed and ended up crushing their then-bassist Cliff Burton, killing him.
 Though Burton was succeeded by Jason Newsted as the band's bassist, the death of Burton devastated the band.
 They began working on their fourth studio album, ...And Justice for All, in 1987.
 Flemming Rasmussen served as producer with some assistance from Hetfield and Ulrich.
-The album's instrumental, "To Live Is to Die", was made as a tribute towards Burton.
+The album's instrumental, "To Live Is to Die", was made as a tribute to Burton.